GHS Classification and BS5609 Compliance

-Drums, as well as other types of containers, are used to transport hazardous materials such as solvents, paint, petroleum products, chemicals, and hazardous wastes.
-Each of these containers must have a GHS label providing information about the contents and their associated hazards.
-When these containers are being shipped by sea, the GHS label must be able to survive exposure to salt water spray for extended periods of time.
-Because containers can be swept off ships during storms, or as the result of an accident, the GHS labels must also be able to survive immersion in salt water for up to three months, as well as abrasion resulting from contact with sand and rocks.
+Drums and other containers are used to transport hazardous materials that require compliance with GHS and HazCom standards, such as solvents, paint, petroleum products, chemicals, and hazardous wastes.
+Each of these containers must have a GHS label that communicates contents and hazards based on GHS classification.
+When containers are shipped by sea, labels must withstand saltwater spray for extended periods.
+Because containers can be swept off ships during storms or accidents, labels must also survive immersion in salt water for up to three months, along with abrasion from contact with sand and rocks.

 Regulations such as the Merchant Shipping Act in the U.K. and the International Maritime Dangerous Goods (IMDG) shipping regulations require dangerous and hazardous material containers to be marked with durable labels.
-The term "durable" is interpreted to mean BS5609.
-In addition, sometimes BS5609 compliance is specified when extra durable GHS labels are needed, even though the shipment is not going by sea.
-Because BS5609 compliance assures general long-term durability in high moisture, bright sunlight, and extreme weather conditions, it is the standard most often referenced when extra durability is needed.
+In practice, “durable” is commonly interpreted to mean BS 5609 labels.
+BS 5609 compliance is also sometimes specified for bulk chemical labeling and other non-marine shipments when extra durability is needed in high-moisture, bright sunlight, or extreme weather.

 The Globally Harmonized System of Classification (GHS) provides standardized criteria for classifying the health, physical, and environmental hazards associated with a substance.
 It also has specific requirements for labels that must be on all shipments of hazardous or dangerous materials, including those shipped by sea.
 The information that must be on GHS labels includes: